Education, Training, and Library Occupations

-Postsecondary teachers instruct students in a wide variety of academic and technical subjects beyond the high school level.
+Postsecondary teachers instruct students in a variety of academic subjects beyond the high school level.
 They may also conduct research and publish scholarly papers and books.

 Preschool and childcare center directors supervise and lead their staffs, design program plans, oversee daily activities, and prepare budgets.
 They are responsible for all aspects of their center’s program.

 Preschool teachers educate and care for children younger than age 5 who have not yet entered kindergarten.
 They teach language, motor, and social skills to young children.

 Elementary, middle, and high school principals manage all school operations, including daily school activities.
 They coordinate curriculums, oversee teachers and other school staff, and provide a safe and productive learning environment for students.

-Special education teachers work with students who have a wide range of learning, mental, emotional, and physical disabilities.
-They adapt general education lessons and teach various subjects, such as reading, writing, and math, to students with mild and moderate disabilities.
-They also teach basic skills, such as literacy and communication techniques, to students with severe disabilities.
+Special education teachers work with students who have learning, mental, emotional, or physical disabilities.
+They adapt general education lessons and teach various subjects to students with mild to moderate disabilities.
+They also teach basic skills to students with severe disabilities.

 Teacher assistants work with a licensed teacher to give students additional attention and instruction.

 All education, training, and library workers not listed separately.

 Farm and Home Management Advisors advise, instruct, and assist individuals and families engaged in agriculture, agriculture-related processes, or home economics activities.
 Demonstrate procedures and apply research findings to solve problems.

 All postsecondary teachers not listed separately.